zuozhenggh/learning-library/developer-library/weblogic-to-oci/scale-wls/scale-wls.md

   ![](./images/scale-10-nodes.png)

-4. Make sure the **Do not update domain configuration** is left **unchecked**.
+4. Make sure **Do not update domain configuration** is cleared.
 This option is to be used if you want to scale the number of nodes without scaling the cluster

   ![](./images/scale-no-update.png)